zipnn/zipnn/README.md

 Note that the above methods can work not just for vLLM, but for any application that uses the safetensors python library (including `sglang`).

-For additional examples of our vLLM integration, please refer to the [corresponding README.](examples/README.md)
+For additional examples of our vLLM integration, please refer to the [vLLM and Docker Examples.](examples#run-vllm-with-zipnn)

 ## HuggingFace Integration